Over a period of 75 years during the last century, Singapore was one of the most important centres for the record industry in Southeast Asia.

 A Malay recording released by Columbia Phonograph Co.

 There were only a handful of exceptions to this rule.
 For example, the first known English-language records made in Singapore were recorded in 1932 for the Singapore Musical Society.
-The records were made at the Victoria Memorial Hall by the Singapore Cathedral Choir and E. A. Brown.
+The records were made at Victoria Memorial Hall by the Singapore Cathedral Choir and E. A. Brown.
 Another exceptional case was a group of English-language records made for educational purposes in 1936.
-Otherwise, the vast majority of the recordings made in Singapore from 1903 up until the early 1960s were Malay or Chinese songs.
+Otherwise, the vast majority of the recordings made in Singapore from 1903 until the early 1960s were Malay or Chinese songs.

 The Beka Record Company also recorded in Singapore in January 1906.
-They returned in 1909 and, by the 1920s, the company was making regular visits for recording.
+They returned in 1909, and by the 1920s, the company was making regular visits for recording.
 The Beka label was discontinued in 1934.

-Another company which briefly made early recordings in Singapore was Lyrophon.
+Another company that briefly made early recordings in Singapore was Lyrophon.
 Its sessions seem to have taken place in 1910 and again in 1913.
 The label’s agent in Singapore was Chop Teo Chiang, but this arrangement ceased in 1914.

-The Columbia Graphophone Company was active in Singapore from 1912 onwards, but the company went through several changes of ownership before the 1930s (when it became part of EMI), and as a result, its recording operations were rather sporadic.
+The Columbia Graphophone Company was active in Singapore from 1912 onwards, but the company went through several changes of ownership before the 1930s (when it became part of EMI); as a result, its recording operations were rather sporadic.
 Its last known recording session as an independent entity was in 1929.